Alyssa’s Story

 The world’s first national infrastructure dedicated to paediatric stem-cell transplant trials.

-Make A DonationThe ATICUS Network (Accelerating Trials in Children Undergoing Stem Cell Transplant) is the world’s first national infrastructure dedicated to paediatric stem-cell transplant trials.
+Make A DonationThe ATICUS Network (Accelerating Trials in Children Undergoing Stem Cell Transplant) will be the world’s first national infrastructure dedicated to paediatric stem-cell transplant trials.

-Until ATICUS, there was no coordinated way for children to take part in these vital studies, meaning many were missing out on the latest advances in care.
+Without The ATICUS Network, there was is coordinated way for children to take part in these vital studies, meaning many are missing out on the latest advances in care.

-Through Cure Leukaemia funding, ATICUS makes it possible for trials to open quickly and reach children wherever they are treated.
+Through Cure Leukaemia funding, the ATICUS Network will make it possible for trials to open quickly and reach children wherever they are treated.

 This network is designed to transform outcomes for young patients by testing new approaches to make transplants safer, reduce complications, and improve long-term survival.
 ATICUS is a pioneering step towards closing the gap in childhood blood cancer research and ensuring that every child has the chance to benefit from tomorrow’s treatments today.